 A high-tech company (HTC) created a strategic alliance with a manufacturing company (MC) to develop a new product.
 Both partners considered the potential for success extremely high, as each was considered a market leader in its respective industry.
 The management teams of both organizations conducted the necessary due diligence and secured contracts from each other.
 Everything seemed in place—until the kickoff meeting.

-While the alliance objectives were clear, the participants soon discovered that they couldn’t agree on how they were going to work together.
+While the strategic alliance objectives were clear, the participants soon discovered that they couldn’t agree on how they were going to work together.
 Representatives of the MC, used to working under highly structured project management guidelines, immediately put together detailed steps, a timeline, and measurements for success.
 On the other hand, the HTC representatives, accustomed to freewheeling interaction and frequently changing directions, resisted this approach to managing workflow and insisted on using their more fluid scheduling system.

 The MC approach “won”; however, the established steps, timeframes, and measurements soon became irrelevant as mile-stones were repeatedly missed and goals were dropped.
 Within six months, changing priorities at both the HTC and the MC made it difficult for alliance team representatives to devote the necessary time and resources to product development efforts.
 The alliance ended, with each company blaming the other for the poor fit.